Levyks/lb-store-vue/README.md

 # LB Mock Store (Vue version)

-Simple project that I used to test and learn about state management in Vue with Vuex
+Simple project that I used to test and learn about state management in Vue with Vuex, as well as Vue in general

 Pages:
 - Catalog